There's a lot of hype about mic preamps, but there has never been a reliable way to compare them — until we got hold of the world's cleverest piano...

 One of the reasons why it's hard to give a definitive answer to the question 'How much do preamps matter?' is that in most circumstances it's impossible to compare like with like.
 You can split the signal from a mic, but not easily to more than two preamps simultaneously, and there's always the concern that doing so will have an effect on the sound.
 Alternatively, you can use different preamps to capture separate takes, but no-one can play or sing the same piece with absolute consistency, so the chances are that variations in the performance will overshadow any differences between the preamps.
 Attempting to use a pre-recorded performance played back over a loudspeaker in place of a human performer would address this problem, but brings obvious concerns of its own.

 I had been pondering the question on and off for quite a while when I first heard about Jonathan Dodds' Realpiano service (see box).
 For those who missed the announcement in Sound On Sound's news pages, Jonathan's idea is to offer very high-quality recordings of a grand piano, not only as traditional live recording sessions, but also remotely over the Internet.
-The key to making this work is the use of a Yamaha Disklavier (see box): a top-quality grand piano that is fully mechanised, meaning that it can play back MIDI files as real acoustic performances.
+The key to making this work is the use of a Yamaha Disklavier (see 'Realpiano' box later on): a top-quality grand piano that is fully mechanised, meaning that it can play back MIDI files as real acoustic performances.
 Users of the Realpiano service can thus send Jonathan their MIDI files and receive back a really good-sounding audio recording that fits perfectly into their original arrangement.

 It occurred to me that the Disklavier, with its amazing consistency of performance, might provide exactly the level playing field that would enable us to create a true comparison between different preamps.
 With its wide dynamic range, fast transients, huge frequency span, and wealth of subtle harmonic resonances and overtones, a good piano is one of the most revealing sources there is.
 If there really are substantial differences between preamps, a piano that can reproduce the same performance every time should, in theory, be the ideal instrument to expose them.